upandatom96/fake-fan-adam/src/assets/werewolf/transcript/alien_content.md

 ### Oracle

+The Oracle wakes up and may resond to the app, which will ask her a question.
+She responds by tapping an answer on the app.
+If she does not respond for any reason (including if the card is not given to any player, but is instead in the center), the app will choose an answer for her.

+*The Oracle is on the Village team.*

 ### Alien

+Aliens (including the "regular" Aliens, Synthetic, Groob, and Zerb) wake up and look for other Aliens.
+Then the app will direct the Aliens as to what to do next.

+In some cases, the Aliens may have the ability to change a player into an Alien.
+In this particular case, the *player* remains an Alien, regardless of what his card is.

+*The Alien is on the Alien team.*

 ### Synthetic Alien

+The Synthetic Alien wakes up with the Aliens.
+Even though he is an Alien, he has a different winning condition.
+Due to the self-awareness he is programmed with, he realizes that his advanced technology is too powerful for the aliens to wield, and too dangerous for the villagers to have, so he only wins if he dies.
+If the Synthetic dies, everyone on the alien and villager teams lose.

+When the app refers to "Aliens" it includes the Synthetic Alien, even though he is on a different team.

+*The Synthetic Alien is on his own team.*

 ### Cow

+The Cow sticks out her fist while the Aliens are awake.
+If any Alien is sitting next to the Cow, one Alien must tap her on the fist, which tips her.

+*The Cow is on the villager team.*

 ### Groob & Zerb

+Groob and Zerb wake up with the Aliens, and then wake up together later and look at each other.

+If both Groob and Zerb are in the game, they have a different winning condition:
+Groob only wins if Zerb dies and Groob stays alive, and Zerb only wins if Groob dies and Zerb stays alive.
+In both cases, the villager team wins as well, since at least one Alien was killed.
+Any other Aliens in the game lose if either Zerb or Groob dies.

+If only one of the two is in the game, she is on the alien team as normal.

+*Groob and Zerb are on the Alien team, unless both are in the game, in which case they are on their own teams.*

 ### Leader

+The Leader wakes up,
+and all players who are Aliens keep their eyes closed and put out their thumbs.
+If both Zerb and Groob are in the game and saw each other when they woke up, they point at each other (with their eyes closed) instead of putting out their thumbs.

+If Zerb and Groob are *not* both in the game, the Leader wins with the villager team.
+If both of them are in the game, the only way the Leader wins is if both Zerb and Groob are alive at the end of the game.
+In addition, the villager team loses and the alien team wins if all of the players on the alien team (including Zerb and Groob, if either or both are in the game) point to the Leader, even if an Alien is killed.

+*The Leader is on the villager team, unless Zerb and Groob are both in the game, in which case the Leader only wins if both Groob and Zerb survive.*

 ### Psychic

+The Psychic wakes up, and is told that she may look at one or more cards by the app.
+Which cards may be viewed may be different for each game.

+*The Psychic is on the villager team.*

 ### Rascal

+The Rascal wakes up, and is told by the app if he may (or must) move two or more cards.
+Which cards may be moved may be different for each game.

+*The Rascal is on the villager team.*

 ### Exposer

+The Exposer wakes up, and may flip one, two, or three of the center cards by turning them over and leaving them that way.
+The number of cards turned over is determined by the app.
+If the Exposer is told that he may flip two cards, he must flip two or none at all.
+If he is told that he may flip three cards, he must flip three or none at all.

+*The Exposer is on the villager team.*

 ### Blob

+The Blob doesn't wake up, but is told which and how many players adjacent to it are now part of the Blob.
+The Blob wins as long as none of the lpayers who are part of the Blob (including the Blob player) are killed.
+The Blob wins in addition to any other teams that might win.

+The players the Blob must keep alive are always relative to the location of the Blob card at the end of the game.

+*The Blob is on its own team.*

 ### Mortician

+The Mortician wakes up and may look at the cards of one, both, or none of his neighbors (based on what the app tells him to do).
+The Mortician needs more business, and on top of that he's really lazy, so he wins if at least one of his neighbors
+(the players directly adjacent to him) dies
+(Whether he saw their cards or not).
+The Mortician wins in addition to any other teams that might win.

+*The Mortician is on his own team.*

 ## Doppelgänger & Alien